UCF vs. Memphis NCAA Football Odds, Plays and Insights | October 22, 2021

 - Memphis' games this season have gone over the total in three out of six opportunities (50%).

-- Memphis is 1-1 against the spread and 3-0 overall when the team records more than 32.2 points.
+- Memphis is 1-1 against the spread and 3-0 overall when the team notches more than 32.2 points.

-- In games that Memphis piles up more than 384.2 yards, the team is 1-4 against the spread and 3-3 overall.
+- In games that Memphis piles up over 384.2 yards, the team is 1-4 against the spread and 3-3 overall.

-- The Tigers have turned the ball over 11 times this season, two more turnovers than the Knights have forced (9).
+- This year the Tigers have turned the ball over 11 times, two more than the Knights' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.